threefoldtecharchive/rivine/doc/electrum/README.md

 is the same as the `method` of the subscription.
 The `parameters` are defined in the [methods documentation](Methods.md).

 If the client does not send any request for 10 minutes, the connection will be terminated by the server for being idle.
 If the client only wants to send a request to reset the idle timer, the `server.ping` method should be used.
+There are 2 options when pinging the server: Sending a `request`, or sending a `notification`.
+It makes sense to send a notification since no usefull response is ever sent for a ping.
+However if you want to ensure the server received the ping request (and thus extends the lifetime on the connection), a regular `request` can be used, and you can then check to see if the server indeed sent a `response`.

 Request structure: